use-ink/ink/CONTRIBUTING.md

 1. Does the code still compile?
     - `cargo check --all-features`
 1. Do all the integration tests/examples still compile?
-    - `cargo-contract-nightly check --manifest-path ./integration-tests/.../Cargo.toml`
+    - `cargo-contract-nightly contract check --manifest-path ./integration-tests/.../Cargo.toml`
 1. Is the `wasm32` target still compiling?
     - `cargo check --no-default-features --target wasm32-unknown-unknown`
 1. Are all the tests passing?